-Besides, some packaging is sealable, but some are not.
-If the flour bag is unsealable, you need to transfer the almond flour into an air-tight container.
-About the sealable bag, you should close it properly after each use to prevent any unwanted damage.
+Besides, some packages are sealable, but some are not.
+If the flour bag is the latter, you need to transfer the almond flour into an air-tight container, for example your unused cookie jars.
+About the former, you should close it properly after each use to prevent any unwanted damage.

 The most common instruction to preserve the almond flour, which is printed on its packaging, is “Keep best in the refrigerator”.

 After you open the almond flour bag, the refrigerator is the best storing place to keep it.
 The cold temperature and dry environment in the fridge are ideal for the freshness of flour.

 Furthermore, the closed refrigerator environment will keep all the insects or worms away from your almond flour bag.

 To stay away from food cross-contamination, you should replace the flour container with a plastic bag with a glass jar before putting it into the fridge.
 This also helps you to follow the state of your almond flour.

 The most excellent storage is to let your almond flour stay in a freezer.
 If you keep your almond flour in the freezer, you can prolong its shelf life up to a year after the expiration date.

 However, due to a portion of oil in the almond flour, you might see that the flour becomes a bit sticky and crumbly.
 This phenomenon is normal and will disappear when you thaw the flour during the frozen process.

 For a safe frozen process, you need to use the freezer bag or some containers that are safe in the freezer to contain the almond flour.
 After you take it out of the freezer, the flour must be thawed before you use it for your recipe.

 How Long The Almond Flour Lasts?